KamilLatipov/Table_VueJs/README.md

 Test project

-#To start the app run
+# To start the app run

-  npm run serve
+  'npm run serve'